Lessify/localess-angular/projects/localess-angular/README.md

 ### Client Schema Component
 You can extend `SchemaComponent` in your components.

-Implement `id()` method to return the id of the component.
+Implement `content()` method to return the `ContentData` of the component.
 It will help to identify the component in the Localess VisualEditor UI.

 Now you have access to two utilities `assetUrl` and `findLink` to get the asset url and link url respectively.